nuxt/website-v2/content/pt/_collections/navigations/header.md

         icon: 'teams.svg'
         color: 'bg-mint-light'
       - title: 'Releases'
-        subtitle: 'All the code we released'
+        subtitle: 'All the code we have released'
         slug: 'releases'
         to: '/releases'
         icon: 'releases.svg'